חקיקה

 (צילום: יוסי זמיר, שתיל סטוק)

-Legal Situation in Israel and Around the World
+Legal Situation in Israel

 As a general rule, conversion therapies are permitted under Israeli law.
 However, they constitute an ethical and professional violation, as stated in the position papers of several professional therapeutic unions in Israel.
 The Ministry of Health has also warned the public against these practices.